 Ceol Cascadia - Cascadia Irish Music Week's parent organization

-Ceol Cascadia is a project of the Seattle Irish Heritage Club.
+Ceol Cascadia is a project of the Seattle Irish Heritage Club, a 501(c)3 nonprofit organization.
 We are based in Seattle, Washington, USA.
 Our mission is to preserve and nurture the heritage of Irish traditional music and culture in the Pacific Northwest by organizing classes, concerts and other events; through public outreach; and by presenting the Cascadia Irish Music Week, a yearly gathering of learners and teachers of Irish traditional music and culture.

 Randal Bays, Artistic Director

 Joe McDonough, Program Manager

 Abbey Ryle, Registrar